solid/authorization-panel/proposals/evaluation/uc-0-effective-acr.md

 #### WAC + acl=control

 This is perhaps the simplest solution.
-By specifying another link relation type, to non created ACR resource we can help the client find its way very quickly to the effective resource, without loosing the ability to edit the most specific one.
+By specifying another link relation type to non-created ACR resource, we can help the client find its way very quickly to the effective resource, without losing the ability to edit the most specific one.
 This is explained in [issue 248](https://github.com/solid/authorization-panel/issues/248).

 ```HTTP